-Through the new Center for Equity in Research and its supporting core, the Duke Clinical and Translational Science Institute (CTSI) has launched a range of initiatives to more intentionally incorporate equity throughout the organization, including piloting a unique learning series for Duke employees.
+Through the new Center for Equity in Research and its supporting core, the Duke CTSI has launched a range of initiatives to more intentionally incorporate equity throughout the organization, including piloting a unique learning series for Duke employees.

 The new Center and the Equity in Research (EIR) core provide infrastructure support for research teams and other CTSA cores to promote equity, anti-bias, and anti-racism across the research enterprise and environment.
 Among others, services include ongoing and evolving development opportunities for staff, faculty, and researchers, as well as consultations with investigators and teams about the urgent need to increase diversity in clinical research.